 Perceive a kid who states that they have depression.
 A layman would laugh it off and say something like, “you don’t have anything to be depressed about”.
 This is quite a toxic myth as it invalidates kids with depression and other mental illnesses.
 Mental illnesses can very much affect kids, in fact, most mental illnesses first appear in a person’s childhood.
 However, due to this myth, many children are unable to receive the help and treatment that they deserve.

-These were some of the most common myths, stereotypes and stigmas that have surrounded mental illness for centuries.
+These were some of the most common myths, stereotypes and stigmas that have surrounded mental illness for centuries, this is to help you out understand that mental illnesses is serious and that you should get help, we suggest to use the CBD extracts as a natural treatment to help you fight mental health illnesses.
 Together, lets educate ourselves and those around us in order to build a better and happier world for those suffering from these illnesses!